saysayani11/CryptochromeModelling/README.md

 3. A visualization tool (Eg: Chimera)
 4. Python and MODELLER program installed in your system.

+SCRIPTS

+To tell MODELLER what to do, we require three python scripts that can be found here: https://github.com/saysayani11/model_hcry1_using_python
+Download and put them in a directory containing the rest of the files required for modelling.

 HOW DE WE MODEL?

 Go over to https://github.com/saysayani11/model_hcry1_using_python/blob/main/Homology%20Modelling%20of%20%20hcry1.pdf